fionafibration/BeeOS/README.md

 The Bee Movie operating system.
 Outclasses Debian, Arch, CentOS, and RHEL in every measurable way (i.e. the ability to print out the Bee Movie script in a mere 51kb bootloader).

-The original code was made by [CommandBlockGuy](https://github.com/commandblockguy) in the SciCraft Discord, I expanded it to delay character for readability and use the VGA color palette
+The original code was made by [CommandBlockGuy](https://github.com/commandblockguy) in the SciCraft Discord, I expanded it to delay character for readability and use the VGA color palette.

+Both are probably not very portable so YMMV.

 ### Dependencies